Meet the Lab

 Sarah is a UConn graduate with a B.A. in psychological sciences.
 She has enjoyed working with adolescents for the past 11 years and is eager to explore the field of developmental research with infants and toddlers in the CAP Lab.
 In her free time Sarah enjoys spending time with her husband and 2 young daughters, hiking, and caring for her plant collection.

-Nour al Zaghloul, B.A.
+Nour al-Zaghloul, B.A.

 Research Assistant